What are Reference Letters for Adoption?

 Jody is a quiet and gentle person who loves to help others.
 She is a volunteer at the local kids center and is very patient and understanding of the needs of the children who come to the center.
 Jody is a wonderful example to the children she interacts with, she is always ready to help the kids with their homework or just listen to their concerns.

 I do not know of anything in their character or history that should prevent them from being successful adoptive parents.
 I wholeheartedly give my recommendation of Sam and Jody to adopt a child.

 Have more questions?
 Let Us Help!

-Family Connections, Inc. is an authorized New York State not-for-profit child placing agency who has acheived Hague Accreditation through the Council on Accreditation.
+Family Connections, Inc. is an authorized New York State not-for-profit child placing agency who has achieved Hague Accreditation through IAAME.
 Family Connections, Inc. would be honored to support your family's adoption plan.
 Please contact Anita or Dan at 607-756-6574 or email@example.com to learn more about your adoption options and the agency's adoption services.
 The agency provides services to families throughout New York State, including but not limited to, Cortland, Syracuse, Watertown, Albany, Rochester, Binghamton, Elmira, Corning, Ithaca, and the New York City area.
 If you would like more information on the home study process you can download The Adoption Home Study Guide below.
-If you would like to learn more about adoption or if you would like to schedule a free individual consultation to discuss your adoption options you can call Anita or Daniel at 607-756-6574 or 1-800-535-5556.
+If you would like to learn more about adoption or if you would like to schedule a free individual consultation to discuss your adoption options you can call our staff at 607-756-6574.